Socio-Development/components/README.md

 }
 ```

-Nested component elements should have a class name written in BEM-syntax.
+Nested component elements should have a class name written as `Component__element`.

 ```typescript
 export function Component({